qinglian1105/vue3_echarts_demo_01/README.md

 __● Option -  Home__<br>

-Just a simple explanation and tree chart for the content of this website.<br>
+Just a simple explanation and tree chart for looking through the content of this website.<br>

 __● Option - Financial Info (ETF)__<br>

-Originally, 8 tabs were expected, but they all used the same method, so only 2 are listed for now.<br>
+Originally, 8 tabs were expected, but they all used the same method, so only 2 are listed for now.
+If interested, please refer to the project  [[dash_plotly_demo_01](<https://github.com/qinglian1105/dash_plotly_demo_01>)].<br>

 (1)Introduction: just a brief description about this study.<br>
 (2)Overview: a dashboard with metrics, charts, and table.<br>